Order any glass plate from the project as a poster

 WHEAT PASTE RECIPE

-A recipe for making your own wheat paste and instructions on how to paste your poster to a wall…
+A recipe for making your own wheat paste and how to paste your poster to a wall

 Wheat paste is an easy-to-make organic glue.

-The quantities described below will be more than enough to paste your commemorative poster to a wall.
+The quantities described below will be more than enough to paste your 60x50cm poster to a wall.

 I suggest using a small cup or yoghurt pot as your unit of measurement.
 The precise size doesn’t matter — just as long as you keep using the same measure!

 The final paste will have a 5:1 ratio of water to flour, with a little bit of sugar added towards the end to make a stickier mixture.

 You can buy pasting and hanging brushes very cheaply from hardware stores like B&Q, Wickes and Wilkinsons.

 1) Add four measures of water to a saucepan and bring it to the boil;

 2) While you’re waiting for the water to boil, add one measure of plain flour to a separate bowl or jug;

 3) Add one measure of water to the flour;

 4) Whisk the flour and water until it makes a thin, very smooth paste;

-5) When the pan comes to the boil, turn the heat very low and slowly add the flour paste through a sieve (to remove any lumps), stirring as you go;
+5) When the pan comes to the boil, turn the heat off and slowly add the flour paste through a sieve (to remove any lumps), stirring as you go;

 6) Stir the paste for a good 3 minutes;

-7) Turn the heat off and stir 1 tablespoon of sugar into the hot mix;
+7) Stir 1 tablespoon of sugar into the hot mix (to make it stickier);

 10) Put a layer of cling film over the surface of the paste to prevent a skin forming;